Cooking My Dreams

 One of the reasons they are so common is because Italian cuisine is mostly based on ancient peasant recipes.
 Since they were mostly living in poverty, they had access only to basic ingredients like flour from the local mill and vegetables from their own garden.

 "Pappa al Pomodoro" literally means Tomato Mush and it is exactly this.
+Some call it a bread and tomato soup or stew, but I don't think it's fitting.
 It's made with stale bread, which could not be eaten anymore if not mushed into something else like Panzanella.
-And the simple touches of garlic, good olive oil, and basil, elevates this tomato mush into a great appetizer or light lunch, which will make you crave more.
+And the simple touches of garlic, good olive oil, and basil, elevates this tomato mush into a great appetizer or light lunch, which will make you crave for more.

 It can be eaten warm, cold, or at room temperature, depending on the preferences and on the weather.
-It's usually served in a small bowl with a drizzle of olive oil and fresh basil and it's served as an appetizer or as aperitivo.
-But sometimes I make a big batch and eat it as a main course at home.
+It's usually served in a small bowl with a drizzle of Tuscan extra-virgin olive oil and fresh basil and it's served as an appetizer or as aperitivo.
+But sometimes I make a big batch and eat it as a main course, just like you would a plate of Pasta al Pomodoro.
 I like it that much.

 pan of italian bread and tomato dish pappa al pomodoro with basil